Nonlocal Gagliardo-Nirenberg-Sobolev type inequality: Introduction

-For the sake of the reader convenience, we momentarily consider the following standing assumptions on $\nu$, that we improve later on.
-In what follows, the notation $v^{-1}$ stands for the reciprocal inverse of a bijective function $v$ and should not be confused the fractional inverse $1/v$.
+The potential $w$, which is essential in our analysis, avoids the eventual singularity of $\nu$ at the origin.
+For the sake of the reader's convenience, we momentarily consider the following standing assumptions on $\nu$, that we improve later on.
+In what follows, the notation $v^{-1}$ stands for the reciprocal inverse of a bijective function $v$ and should not be confused with the fractional inverse $1/v$.
+In addition if $\nu$ is radial, we merely identify $\nu(h)=\nu(|h|)$, $h\in \R^d$.